heutelbeck/sapl-demos/sapl-demo-axon/README.md

 }
 ```

 The PEP then replaces the query result with the object with the ```resource``` of the decision.
-Before retuning this, the PEP checks if any handler for the obligation ```"dispatch access attempt event"``` is available.
+Before returning this, the PEP checks if any handler for the obligation ```"dispatch access attempt event"``` is available.
 In the case of the demo, the Bean ```LogAccessEventEmitterProvider``` does support this type of obligation:

 ```java
 @Slf4j